ChandieFae/rws-tcappliancehvacrepair/README.md

 T&C Appliance HVAC Repair proudly serves the Burlington and Durham, NC areas, offering residential appliance repair & HVAC services.

-These domains are owned and operated by the same business entity and are used to create a seamless customer experience across services.
+These two domains are owned and operated by the same business entity on WIX (T&C Appliance/HVAC Repair)  and are used to create a seamless customer experience across services.

 ## 🔗 Hosted JSON File